 After a successful launch in 2016, Writing Day Workshops is excited to announce The 2019 Toronto Writing Workshop — a full-day “How to Get Published” writers conference in Toronto, Ontario, Canada on Saturday, August 17, 2019.

 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
 Note that there are limited seats at the event (175 total).
 All questions about the event regarding schedule, details and registration are answered below.
 Thank you for your interest in the 2019 Toronto Writing Workshop!

 WHAT IS IT?

-This is a special one-day “How to Get Published” writing workshop at the Marriott Toronto downtown.
+This is a special one-day “How to Get Published” writing workshop at the Sheraton Centre Toronto Hotel downtown (updated venue).
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.